Guide to using IronOCR Filters

 Frequently Asked Questions

-What are OCR image filters in IronOCR?
+What are OCR image filters?

 OCR image filters in IronOCR are tools that allow you to preprocess images to improve their quality for Optical Character Recognition.
 These filters can manipulate image orientation, colors, contrast, and noise.

-How can image orientation be adjusted using IronOCR?
+How can image orientation be adjusted?

-The Binarize filter converts all pixels in an image to either black or white, removing colors and flattening the background to improve OCR performance, especially in cases of low text-to-background contrast.
+The Binarize filter in IronOCR converts all pixels in an image to either black or white, removing colors and flattening the background to improve OCR performance, especially in cases of low text-to-background contrast.

-When should the DeepCleanBackgroundNoise filter be used?
+When should a DeepCleanBackgroundNoise filter be used?

-The DeepCleanBackgroundNoise filter should be used in scenarios where there is extreme document background noise.
+The DeepCleanBackgroundNoise filter in IronOCR should be used in scenarios where there is extreme document background noise.
 It is CPU intensive and may reduce OCR accuracy on clean documents.

-Can the Scale filter improve barcode scanning in IronOCR?
+Can a Scale filter improve barcode scanning?

-What does the Invert filter do in IronOCR?
+What does an Invert filter do?

-The Invert filter reverses the colors in an image, turning white into black and vice versa.
+The Invert filter in IronOCR reverses the colors in an image, turning white into black and vice versa.
 This is useful for converting images to have black text on a white background, which is optimal for OCR.

-The Contrast filter automatically increases the contrast of an image, improving OCR speed and accuracy in scans with low contrast between the text and background.
+The Contrast filter in IronOCR automatically increases the contrast of an image, improving OCR speed and accuracy in scans with low contrast between the text and background.

 What is the difference between Dilate and Erode filters?

-How does the EnhanceResolution filter work in IronOCR?
+How does an EnhanceResolution filter work?

 Chaknith Bin